Commitment to Character and Ethics

 Allow the groups to work for 15 minutes.
 Then have each group report out for 2-3 minutes each.

 What Do You Think?

-Learning Objective: To provide opportunity for students to express where they see character
+Learning Objective: To provide an opportunity for students to express where they see character.

 Each table group gets a different character question.
 Examples of character questions include:

 - What does it mean to be a responsible person?

 - How do you make a decision when confronted with an ethical dilemma?